 By using recycled timber, we’re able to source large section timbers not readily available and sell our products competitively priced to newer materials.

 Remill™ has been operating since 1994, where the concept of creating value added products from recycled timber originated with Colin Haydock’s (my) own home renovations.
 I had been using simple tools to transform beams into various timber components within the house, which in turn inspired myself and a friend to look at the concept on a larger scale.

-Situated in the Bayswater suburb of Perth, Western Australia, we have sufficient timber stock and a complement of specialised woodworking machinery to enable us to manufacture a variety of timber products including period and contemporary mouldings, furniture/components, table/bench tops and doors.
+Situated in the Bayswater suburb of Perth, Western Australia, we have sufficient timber stock and a complement of specialised woodworking machinery to enable us to manufacture a variety of timber products including period and contemporary mouldings, bespoke furniture/components, table/bench tops and doors.

-We pride ourselves in manufacturing a quality product and so our timber selection of raw material is important.
+We pride ourselves in manufacturing a quality product and so our timber selection of raw material is vast and important.
 Generally, we have sourced our timber stock from various salvage yards or direct from demolition sites.

 We value caring for the environment by using recycled materials and find it very rewarding to see something old and discarded transformed to a useful, new product.
 We are dedicated to making the best use of the raw product we recover; we do not slice large timbers into smaller, simply for the purpose of creating a more merchantable product in smaller sizes.
 The rarer large widths are to be treasured and admired.

 We value and respect our resource and try to maintain the integrity of the original material.